dartlangfr/game-store-codelab/user-story-1.md

       // ...
     }
     ```
   - `game_store_codelab.html` imports `click-counter` element to use it and initializes Dart and Polymer
+    _Remove it or keep it as example_

     ```HTML
     <head>